The market for sit-in and takeaway coffee is highly competitive, but demand is enormous and growing.

 The question is: why should people choose to drink at your coffee shop – or mobile kiosk – when there’s a huge range of options on the high street?

-The most obvious element of a successful coffee shop is – you guessed it – the quality of the coffee itself.
+The most obvious element of a successful coffee shop is the quality of the coffee itself.

 Five Senses director of coffee Jacob Ibarra told Good Food that discerning consumers will “focus on the country [of origin], or the processing."

-However, so sophisticated is the sector becoming in sourcing coffee that some buyers have narrowed their focus beyond single origin (country) down to single farm lots.
+However, the sector is becoming more sophisticated when it comes to sourcing, as buyers have narrowed their focus beyond single origin (country) down to single farm lots.
 Known as microlots, these are often chosen because they push “the boundaries with their processing methods,” wrote Good Food.

 Even milk is a key part of the equation.
 Many coffee shops now source specialised organic milk